 Adopt requirements for four (4) years of testing and reporting of microplastics in drinking water, including public disclosure of those results;

-Consider issuing a notification level or other guidance to aid consumer interpretation of results; and
+Consider issuing a notification level or other guidance to aid consumer interpretation of testing results; and

 Accredit qualified California laboratories to analyze microplastics.

-Health and Safety Code section 116376 allows the State Water Board to implement these requirements through adoption of a policy handbook that is not subject to the requirements of chapter 3.5 (commencing with section 11340) of Part 1 of Division 3 of Title 2 of the Government Code.
+Health and Safety Code section 116376 allows the State Water Board to implement these requirements through adoption of a policy handbook that is not subject to title 22 of the Government Code, division 3, part 1, chapter 3.5, commencing with section 11340.

-This Policy does not address areas outside the scope of the legislative directive.
+This Policy Handbook does not address areas outside the scope of the legislative directive.

-DEFINITIONS
+DEFINITION OF ‘MICROPLASTICS IN DRINKING WATER’

-The term ‘microplastics’ in this Policy refers to the definition of ‘Microplastics in Drinking Water’ adopted by the State Water Board on June 16, 2020, which is as follows:
+The term ‘microplastics’ in this Policy Handbook refers to the definition of ‘Microplastics in Drinking Water’ adopted by the State Water Board on June 16, 2020, which is as follows:

-‘Microplastics in Drinking Water’ are defined as solid1 polymeric materials2 to which chemical additives or other substances may have been added, which are particles2 which have at least three dimensions that are greater than 1 nm and less than 5,000 micrometers (µm)3.
+‘Microplastics in Drinking Water’ are defined as solid polymeric material to which chemical additives or other substances may have been added, which are particles which have at least three dimensions that are greater than 1 nanometer and less than 5,000 micrometers.
 Polymers that are derived in nature that have not been chemically modified (other than by hydrolysis) are excluded.

 ‘Solid’ means a substance or mixture which does not meet the definitions of liquid or gas.